The Risks of Being a Power of Attorney

 Sometimes, either through willful intent or blissful ignorance, agents of a POA can cause legal and financial chaos.
 If the terms of the POA are too broad (as with a general durable POA), the agent can buy and sell property at a loss, mismanage a business into the ground, or even create the appearance of theft or embezzlement unintentionally.

 If you are found to be fraudulently using your power of attorney to enrich yourself, drain savings and other financial accounts, or default on lines of credit or loans, the law is going to shut you down quickly.
-Due to these restrictions, you want to make certain that you are an exemplary steward of the grantor’s affairs.
+Due to these restrictions, you want to make sure that you are an exemplary steward of the grantor’s affairs.
 In the past, people have been wary of POA’s, as some agents named in the agreement have viewed their POA as a “license to steal.”

 First and foremost, never commingle grantor assets with your personal assets.
 Transfers of this kind can create complications and attract scrutiny and give the appearance of wrongdoing.
 It is critical that you maintain an aboveboard, open record of everything you do as a POA agent.

 Additionally, always conduct business for the grantor in the same open, separate way.
-When people start playing fast and loose with ownership of property and assets, that’s the start of a slippery slope into fraud, theft and mismanagement.
+When people start playing fast and loose with ownership of property and assets, that’s the start of a slippery slope into fraud, theft,, and mismanagement.
 Don’t even go there.

 Obviously, it’s important to read what you sign, but it is recommended you review any POA with your own lawyer before agreeing to sign.
 It does incur a cost to you, but you want to be certain you aren’t signing up for more than you can handle financially or legally.

-Life happens, people change and so do circumstances.
+Life happens, people change, and so do circumstances.
 You don’t want to end up saddled with legal and financial obligations you cannot handle because you agreed to be an agent as a favor to a friend or loved one.

-Do you need help with establishing a POA?
+Provided you follow the above advice to insulate yourself from risk and complete your due diligence of any POA, you shouldn’t feel compelled to reject any offer out of hand either.
+Begin by recognizing what your agreement entails, and follow your mind over your heart.Do you need help with establishing a POA?
 Are you unsure if you want to be an agent?
 Feel free to reach out to us.
-Our team is ready and willing to help you ensure everyone involved is protected and is accepting minimal risk for their involvement.
+Our team is ready and willing to help you ensure that everyone involved is protected and is accepting minimal risk for their involvement.
 Call or visit us today for more information.